 Campaign Finance Filing Information

-Reports to be filed with the Muskegon County Clerk’s Office can be filed in person, by mail, or by email.
+Reports to be filed with the Muskegon County Clerk’s Office by the filing deadline.

 - Candidate Committee Forms and Instructions